 When the stack is under significant negative pressure (height of water in impinger stem), take care to close the coarse adjust valve before inserting the probe into the stack to prevent water from backing into the filter holder.
-If necessary, the pump may be turned on with the coarse adjust valve closed.
+If necessary the pump may be turned on with the coarse adjust valve closed.

-When the probe is in position, block off the openings around the probe and porthole to prevent unrepresentative disturbances and dilution of the gas stream.
+When the probe is in position, block off the openings around the probe and porthole to prevent unrepresentative dilution of the gas stream.

-If needed, start the $\rm H_2SO_4 \bullet 2H_2O$ sample train following procedures outlined in Method 6.1.
+If needed, start the $\rm H_2SO_4.2H_2O$ sample train following procedures outlined in Method 6.1.
 Traverse the stack cross section, as required by Method 1.1.
-Be careful to avoid bumping the probe nozzle into the stack walls when sampling near the walls or when removing or inserting the probe through the portholes.
+Be careful to avoid bumping the probe nozzle into the stack walls when sampling near the walls or when moving the probe through the portholes.
 This minimizes the chance of extracting stack deposits.

-During the test run, make periodic adjustments to keep the temperature around the filter holder at the proper level; add more ice to maintain a temperature less than 15°C (60°F) at the condenser/silica gel outlet.
-Also, periodically check the level and zero of the manometer.
+During the test run, add more ice to maintain a temperature less than 15°C (60°F) at the condenser/silica gel outlet.
+Also periodically check the level and zero of the manometer.
 Note and investigate any changes in stack temperature or velocity pressure over those measured during previous tests or traverses.

-Changes can mean failure of sampling equipment or a change in the process.
+Changes can mean failure of sampling equipment or a change in the source.

 If the pressure drop of the filter becomes too high, making isokinetic sampling difficult to maintain, the filter may be replaced during a sample run.
-Use another complete filter assembly rather than attempting to change the filter itself.
+Use another complete filter assembly rather than attempt to change the filter itself.
 Before a new filter assembly is installed, conduct a leak check (see Section 2.6.2).

 The total particulate weight includes the summation of all filter assembly catches.
-Use a single train for the entire sample run, except when sampling is required in two or more ducts or at two or more locations within the same duct, or when equipment failure necessitates a change of trains.
-When two or more trains are used, separate analyses of the front-half and impinger catches from each train must be performed.
+Use a single train for the entire sample run, except cases when sampling is required in two or more ducts or at two or more locations within the same duct, or when equipment failure necessitates a change of trains.
+When two or more trains are used, perform separate analyses of the front-half and impinger catches from each train must be performed.

-At the end of the sample run, turn off the coarse adjust valve, remove the probe and nozzle from the stack, turn off the pump, record the final dry gas meter reading, and conduct a post test leak check, as outlined in Section 2.6.3.
-Also leak check Pitot lines as described in Method 2.1.
+At the end of the sample run, turn off the coarse adjust valve, remove the probe and nozzle from the stack, turn off the pump, record the final dry gas meter reading, and conduct a post test leak check as outlined in Section 2.6.3.

+Also, leak check Pitot lines as described in Method 2.1.
 The lines must pass this leak check to validate the velocity head data.
-Perform a gas volume meter check as described in Section 2.4.
+Calibrate the meter as described in Section 2.4.